akbs-org/akbs/README.md

 compile(SHARED/STATIC, src/a.c src/b.c src/c.c)
 ```

-To print a statement you can use the print statement
+To print a statement you can use the print function and to exit a program, use exit
 ```
-print $PLATFORM
+print($PLATFORM)
+exit(1)
 ```
 To use a variable, use `$VARIABLENAME`